saibatizoku/font8x8-rs/README.md

 from the terminal.

-It's highly recommended that you inspect the docs for each constant, as there is a listing of the included characters.
-Better yet, dive into the source, it's pretty straightforward.
+It's highly recommended that you inspect the [online docs](https://docs.rs/font8x8/) for each constant, as there is a listing of the included characters, as well as ASCII-art renderings.

+We encourage that you dive into the [source-code](https://github.com/saibatizoku/font8x8-rs), it's pretty straightforward.

-# Example
+# Examples

 ## Working directly with legacy constants
 Let's say we want to print out the first character belonging to the